dmytrovoytko/data-engineering-amazon-reviews/README.md

 ```bash
 docker stop $(docker ps -a -q)
 ```
+* Stop Mage AI
-- Stop Mage - switch to 2nd terminal and press `Ctrl-C`
+	- switch to 2nd terminal and press `Ctrl-C`
+	- then run `docker-compose down` in terminal
-- Stop PostgreSQL - switch to 1st terminal and press `Ctrl-C`
+* Stop PostgreSQL - switch to 1st terminal and press `Ctrl-C`

 ## Support